 as a simple sample of gradient descent.
-Other gradient methods can be applied as well, and Proposition \ref{grad-q-lip} and \ref{grad-f-lip} carries over to the elliptic case with (see also Lemma \ref{lem-continuity-q-to-v} and Lemma \ref{lem-continuity-f-to-v}, letting $t\to \infty$ there)
+Other gradient methods can be applied as well, and Proposition \ref{grad-q-lip} and \ref{grad-f-lip} carry over to the elliptic case with (see also Lemma \ref{lem-continuity-q-to-v} and Lemma \ref{lem-continuity-f-to-v}, letting $t\to \infty$ there)

 which provides good properties for the application of gradient methods.